Corey Toole

-Corey Toole is an Australian rugby union and rugby sevens player.
-He plays domestically with the Brumbies in the Super Rugby.
-From Wagga Wagga, New South Wales, Toole played for Wagga Waratahs Rugby Club and the Gungahlin Eagles before joining the Brumbies Academy.
-Toole has also represented the ACT Schoolboys at Nationals.
+Corey Toole (born 7 March 2000) is an Australian professional rugby union player who plays as a wing for Super Rugby club ACT Brumbies and the Australia national team.

+Club career

+ACT Brumbies

+In September 2022, the ACT Brumbies announced that Corey Toole had signed a two-year contract with the club.
+He joined former rugby sevens players Ben O'Donnell and Jack Debreczeni in signing ahead of the 2023 Super Rugby Pacific season.
+Toole scored two tries on debut in the Brumbies' opening-round victory over the New South Wales Waratahs.
+He produced further notable performances, including a 77th-minute try that secured a come-from-behind victory over the Waratahs and extended the Brumbies' winning streak against them to eleven matches.

+Following the 2024 season, the ACT Brumbies announced that Toole had signed a one-year contract extension, having scored seventeen tries in twenty-seven appearances since his debut.
+He later signed an additional contract extension with the club, keeping him until the end of 2026.

-Rugby union career
+International career

-Rugby sevens
+Australia sevens

 Toole made his sevens debut at the first event of the 2021–22 World Rugby Sevens Series, scoring four tries including two in the Fifth place final victory against Great Britain (35–21).
 Since debuting for Australia at the first event in Dubai, Toole has become one of the most important players for them, racking up the most tries in the series (27) and three impact player awards (Málaga, Seville, Singapore).
 Following the fifth sevens event (10 April 2022), Toole held the most "Total Impact" points with 292, thirty-three points above second place Terry Kennedy (Ireland).
 Going into the final event of the 2021–22 series (Los Angeles), Toole remains the highest "Total Impact" points holder with 430, just fourteen points ahead of Terry Kennedy.

 In March 2022 Rugby Australia (RA) announced that Toole had signed to stay with the Men's Australia sevens team until the end of the 2022 Rugby World Cup Sevens, which would see him play in both the Sevens World Cup and the 2022 Commonwealth Games, and would see him play full-time with the ACT Brumbies from 2023 Super Rugby Pacific season onwards.

 At the 2022 Commonwealth Games, Toole helped Australia to a fourth-place finish, one placing better than the previous tournament (2018).
 Toole scored two tries throughout the tournament.
 He competed for Australia at the 2022 Rugby World Cup Sevens in Cape Town.

-Rugby union

-In September 2022, Toole officially signed a two-year deal to the ACT Brumbies on a full-time basis.
-Toole made his official debut for the team in the first round of the 2023 Super Rugby Pacific season against Australian rivals New South Wales Waratahs at Sydney Football Stadium.
-Scoring at a crucial time in the match, and the final try for the ACT Brumbies in the game, Toole's try put the ACT Brumbies into a nine-point lead at the fifty-eighth minute mark.